Kurento/kurento/source/user/troubleshooting.rst

      2019-09-19T13:44:48+02:00 -- New execution

-  Then, see if you can find the stack trace that matches with the time when the crash occured.
+  Then, see if you can find the stack trace that matches with the time when the crash occurred.
 Attach that stack trace to your bug report.

 * If you installed Kurento with ``apt-get install``, then the Ubuntu system generates a **crash report** that you will find in ``/var/crash/_usr_bin_kurento-media-server.<PID>.crash``.
 This contains information that can be used to inspect KMS with a debugger, so it tends to be very useful.
 Attach it to your bug report (or upload it to any hosting provider).